Search Results

 This rousing collection of poems is sure to bring out patriotic sentiments in us all.
 These works were written with the glories of victory i…

-In New Poems
+In Selected Poems (Hayes)

 The Brook